renanabade/renanabade/README.md

 ## I am a software developer and Dark Souls fan!

-- 🌱  Improving at Node.js
+- 🌱  Improving at Java.
 - 👯  Creating new solutions
 - 🥅  2024 Plans: Contributing to the developer community